-Kin Mining NL (ASX: KIN or Company) is pleased to advise of the return of initial assay results from 1m split samples generated from the aircore drilling program completed in December 2019 at the Cardinia Gold Project (CGP) near Leonora, Western Australia.
-The 1 metre samples were collected from 4m composite samples greater than 0.1g/t Au to allow for better definition of the mineralised zones.
-Refer ASX announcement 13 January 2020.
+Kin Mining NL (ASX: KIN or Company) is pleased to advise of the return of the final assay results from 1 metre split samples collected at Comedy King.
+The samples were generated from the aircore (AC) drilling program completed in December 2019 at the Cardinia Gold Project (CGP) near Leonora, Western Australia.
+The 1m samples were collected from 4m composite samples greater than 0.1g/t Au, to allow for better definition of the mineralised zones.
+Refer ASX announcement 3 February 2020.